 Short interior roadways shall be provided to allow continuous access from one parking area to the next, crossing property boundaries as necessary.
-This will limit the number of curb cuts needed along the street, while providing convenient rear access to all the buildings along Station Avenue.
+This will limit the number of curb cuts needed along the street, while providing convenient rear access to each building.